varlardohaeris/emacs-archives/emacswiki/dired+-readme.txt

  from subdirs themselves.

- All of the `diredp-*-recursive' commands are on prefix key `M-+', and all are available on submenu `Marked Here and Below' of the `Multiple' menu-bar menu.
+ All of the `diredp-*-recursive' commands are on prefix key `M-+', and most are available on submenu `Marked Here and Below' of the `Multiple' menu-bar menu.
 The commands that unmark and change marks are also in submenu `Here and Below' of menu-bar menu `Marks'.